linkuew/ct_identify/README.md

 ### features

-try different feature combinations: 1) word ngram: done!
-2) char ngram: done!
-3) transformers: done!
-4) dep triples (word, head, deprel): TODO
+#### word ngram
+The features are 1-3 word ngrams

+#### char ngram

+#### transformers
+finetune on bert-base model

+#### dep triples
+we first use Stanza to do the dependency parsing, then we extract the dependency triples. dependency triples: (word, head of the word, dependency relation tag), for example, John loves Marry, for the word 'john', its head is 'loves', the rel is 'nsubj'

+### delexicalized features

+#### pos tags

+use pos tags as features

+#### bleach content words

+replace the content words (noun, verb, adjective, adverb) with their pos tags

+#### bleach topic words

+bleach the topic words from LOCO paper

+### feature selection

-try different feature selection methods: 1) chi2 2) mutual information 3) select by models: logistic regression or random forest
+try different feature selection methods: 1) chi2 (done!)
+2) mutual information 3) select by models: logistic regression or random forest

 ### pipleline

 1. train on one and test on the others (four)

 2. train on four (same size) and test on one

+### bleac